 THIS is right where you should start when planning for a trip.

-FIRST: Ask yourself the #1 most important question in this entire post: “When I get back from my trip, what will make me say, ‘That was a FANTASTIC trip’?”
+Begin by asking yourself the #1 most important question when you start planning a vacation: “When I get back from my trip, what will make me say, ‘That was a FANTASTIC trip’?”

-Maybe you’re craving some rest and relaxation.
-Or maybe an incredible adrenaline rush.
+Are you craving some rest and relaxation?
+An adrenaline rush?
 Are you eager to explore and learn, be immersed in another culture, and meet new people?
 Or to create amazing memories with family or friends?

 Whatever comes to mind, write this at the TOP of your trip planning documents.
 This is your compass to guide all your decisions.
 To keep you steady and true as you plan all the fun – and very distracting – little details.

-NEXT: Jot down a few descriptors of the feeling you want to have while on your trip.
+Then, write down how you want to feel on your trip.
 (Yup, my husband would be rolling his eyes, but just go with it!)
-What’s the VIBE you want to capture from the destination?
-At one with nature?
+What’s the VIBE you want at your destination?
 Glamorous?
-Sophisticated?
-Chill?
+Low-key?
+Adventurous?

-THEN: make a simple list of the 3 most important things you want to see and do.
+Next, make a simple list of the 3 most important things you want to see and do.
 If you only see and do these three things, will you meet your goal?
-If not, re-evaluate them!
+If not, re-evaluate them.

-Get Your FREE Trip Planning Template when you subscribe to our email list.
-A 6-page fillable PDF that walks you through steps 1-3.
+Get Your FREE Trip Planning Template.
+A 6-page fillable PDF that walks you through the entire travel planning process.

-2. Prioritize your CONSTRAINTS: Time, money and activities
+2. Identify your PRIORITIES and CONSTRAINTS: Time, money and activities

 But, this step is actually really helpful in how to start planning for a trip.
-By identifying your biggest constraints, you can make better planning decisions to make the most of what you’ve got.
+By identifying your biggest priorities and constraints, you can make better planning decisions to get the most from your trip.
 And this will lead to a much better travel experience.

-When you think about your goal – the experience you want on your trip – how will you negotiate between the time you have, the money you have, and the activities you want to see and do?
-Which two are your biggest constraints?
-I.e. most limited; most defined; most firm; most important.
+When you think about your goal – the experience you want on your trip – how will you negotiate between the time you have, the money you have, and the activities you most want to see and do?
+Which two are your biggest priorities or constraints?
+Are some most important, firm, or very limited?

 Don’t get bogged down in budget details at this stage.
 Budget is always a constraint to some extent.
-But you should pick your two biggest constraints based on which will have the “last say.”
-If adding a day to your trip is the only way to see your top 3 activities, would you add a day?
-If the answer is yes, your biggest constraints are likely Time and Activities.
-If no, your biggest constraints are likely Time and Money or Activities and Money.
+You should pick your two biggest constraints based on which will have the “last say.”

-Below are ideas on how to start planning for a trip, based on your biggest constraints.
+Below are ideas on how to start planning for a trip, based on your biggest priorities and constraints.

 Here are some ideas to make the most of your time: